-The intention of the Mass will be for those enrolled in the St Gregory Society.
+The intention for the Mass is for all those enrolled in the Purgatorial Society.

 We rejoice that after these long months of liturgical eclipse owing to the corona virus pandemic, regular public celebration of the Eucharist will resume in the Archdiocese of Hartford next weekend.
 The Traditional Latin Masses at St. Stanislaus Church will resume with the First Friday Mass on July 3 at 8:00 am, and Sunday Mass at 2:00 pm on July 5.

 We include here the note from the Pastor regarding the reopening: